pasfranc/jekyll-now/about.md

 ## Side Projects

- - ### Global Passport Project (nodejs, loopback, express, zenroom, sawroom blockchain, ipfs) Global passport project is a humanitary project to help migrants and NGO in saving in safe and secure way their documents making use of zenroom encryption, IPFS storage and blockchain.
+ - ### Global Passport Project (nodejs, loopback, express, zenroom, sawroom blockchain, ipfs) Global passport project is a humanitarian project to help migrants and NGO in saving in secure way their documents making use of zenroom encryption, IPFS storage and blockchain.
  - ### Keypair lib (zenroom, typescript, npm)
    Keypair lib is a npm library used into GPP backend useful to generate a keypair from userData